BlushyTears/SteamWand/README.md

 ------------------------------------------------------------------------

-## Why SteamWand?
+## Why SteamWand
 Cache-friendly per-type storage with zero archetype overhead and a scripting bridge that doesn't require recompilation.
 Entities are runtime-composed bags of atoms.
 No archetype migrations, no component registries: Javascript-like freedom.

 ------------------------------------------------------------------------

-# Planned Features
+## Planned Features
 Future ideas include:

 - multi-threaded slab iteration
 - coroutine-friendly task systems
 - dynamic slab expansion
 - compile-time query helpers
 - serialization utilities
 - scripting integration

+---

+## License
+Open source forever.
+Use it however you like — no strings attached.

 ------------------------------------------------------------------------